 If you don’t know someone who has Medicare Part D coverage, or you’re having a hard time picturing how

 your own coverage would work, it may be helpful to read a few examples.
 How exactly do certain financial

 or health needs align with different Medicare prescription drug plans’ coverage and benefits?
-You can find out here.
+You can

 The below scenarios involve fictional characters and situations that represent how

-depending on the provider and plan you choose.
+and prescription drug plan costs vary depending on the coverage provider and plan you choose.

 Nancy is 65 and has recently enrolled in Medicare.
 She is a retired human resource manager and

 lives with her husband of 40 years, William.
 Nancy enjoys spending time with her children and

 grandchildren, boating on the nearby lake, cooking, and playing the piano.

 Nancy was diagnosed with Type 2 diabetes at the age of 57 and, since then, has taken a daily

+diabetes drug.
 Combined with a healthier diet and increased physical activity, Nancy’s drug lays

-plan because she knew she would continue to need prescription
+plan because she knew she would continue to need prescription diabetes drugs.

 Nancy’s PDP Plan Features

-- Discounted price on the diabetes drug Nancy takes
+- Discounted price on the diabetes drug Nancy takes.

-- An affordable monthly premium
+- An affordable monthly premium.

-- A $0 deductible so the plan begins sharing the cost immediately
+- A $0 deductible so the plan begins sharing the cost immediately.

-- A pharmacy network that includes Nancy’s favorite pharmacy
+- A pharmacy network that includes Nancy’s favorite pharmacy.